achimnol/pycon-apac2018-packaging-workshop/step4-docs.md

  +- setup.cfg
  +- ...
 ```

+Once it finishes initialization, try `make html` and open `_build/html/index.html` in a web browser.
+This is the starting point of your project documentation.

 Of course do not forget to add `sphinx` to `setup.py` (maybe as "docs" extras) and/or `requirements.txt` (as `requirements-docs.txt`) so that CI service or ReadTheDocs can auto-install dependencies for building documentation with appropriate configurations.